 - 1/3 cup unsweetened cocoa powder

-- 4 eggs - divided
+- 3 eggs - divided

 - 1/3 - 1/2 cup water

-- 8 ounces mascarpone
+- 16 ounces mascarpone at room temperature

-- 4 tablespoons sugar - divided
+- 4 tablespoons sugar, divided

-- 1 teaspoon pure vanilla extract
+- 1/2 teaspoon pure vanilla extract

-- Into a large mixing bowl add: flour, cocoa, 3 eggs.
+- Into a large mixing bowl, add: flour, cocoa, and 2 eggs.
 Using your mixer, start off slowly until ingredients are incorporated.

-- Switch to dough hook (or knead by hand) until dough is tacky but not sticky.
+- Switch to dough hook (or knead by hand) until dough is tacky, but not sticky.
 Wrap dough in plastic wrap and transfer to refrigerator for a minimum of 1 hour to rest.

 - Once dough is chilled, divide into 4 pieces.
 Using a pasta machine, one at a time, roll out each piece from the widest to the thinnest setting.
 Keep remaining pieces covered and in refrigerator until ready to use.

 - To assemble: Lightly dust clean work surface with flour.
 Place one pasta sheet on the work surface.
 Place a teaspoon of filling every 3 inches down the pasta sheet.

 - Using a 2" ravioli cutter (or pastry wheel) cut out ravioli.
 Set ravioli on a baking sheet lined with a silicone mat or parchment paper.
 Continue with remaining dough.
-Refrigerate until ready to cook.

 - Remove ravioli with a slotted spoon.
-Drizzle with sauce of choice.

 - Serve ravioli over sauce of choice, like my raspberry puree.
 Enjoy!